 As her daughter Ève would later recall, her mother felt ‘torn between her two obligations, which were mutually exclusive.
 She hesitates and homesickness strikes with double the strength’.

-During this time she was also concerned with her family in Poland where the war raged, and where the future of the country was being made.
-All this time her political sympathies were with the democratic side of the Polish political spectrum, opposed to the more nationalist movements.
-As the Polish émigré community in France became polarised, Maria was among those who decided to support Józef Piłsudski, her coeval and a leader of the Polish socialist party, and his military formation, the Polish Legions.
+During this time, she was also concerned with her family in Poland where the war raged, and where the future of the country was being made.
+All this time, her political sympathies were with the democratic side of the Polish political spectrum, opposed to the more nationalist movements.
+As the Polish émigré community in France became polarised, Maria was amongst those who decided to support Józef Piłsudski, her coeval and a leader of the Polish socialist party, and his military formation, the Polish Legions.

 Elephants & the Polish question